-ambient sound (ambience) Natural background audio representative of a given recording environment.
-On-camera dialog might be primary sound; traffic noise and refrigerator hum would be ambient.
+ambient sound – (ambiance) Natural background audio representative of a given recording environment.
+An on-camera dialog might be the primary sound; traffic noise and refrigerator hum would be ambient.

 audio mixer Device with user-adjustable controls to blend multiple sound inputs into desired composite output.
 [See mix]

 bidirectional – Microphone pickup pattern, rejects sound coming from the sides while absorbing that from in front and behind.
 [See also unidirectional, omnidirectional]

 boom – Extension arm used to suspend a microphone over sound or subject(s) being recorded.
 The objective is to keep production gear out of the camera’s view.

 cardioid – The most common type of unidirectional microphone; pickup pattern resembles a heart-shaped figure.